 Additionally, the court could require the person to attend and successfully complete a DUI school, complete an alcohol or drug abuse treatment program and a have his or her driver's license suspended for six months to one year.

-The penalties for a first DUI could be enhanced.
-For instance, if a person is charged with drunk driving with a blood alcohol concentration of 0.15 or more or was accompanied by a minor at the time of the offense, the penalties could be more severe, according to Fla.
+The penalties for a first DUI can be enhanced for those arrested and charged in Brevard County Florida in cities such as Palm Bay, Melbourne, Satellite Beach, Viera, Rocledge, Cocoa, Titusville and other areas within Brevard.
+For example, if a person is charged with drunk driving with a blood alcohol concentration of 0.15 or more or was accompanied by a minor at the time of the offense, the penalties could be more severe, according to Fla.
 Stat. § 316.193(4).

 A first offense in these cases could lead to $1,000 to $2,000 in fines, up to nine months in jail and the installation of an ignition interlock device for at least six months.
 The offender would be required to pay for the device, which could include the installation and maintenance.